AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/email-stating-that-export-storage-is-almost-full.md

 To confirm what the alert refers to, check the exports storage usage:

-1. Run `Shelldf -h | grep`, and the following example output:
+* Run `Shelldf -h | grep`, and the following example output appears:

     ```
     /dev/nvme1n1 50G 38G 12G 77% /data/exports